THE APPLICATION DEADLINE FOR APPOINTMENTS BEGINNING JULY 1, 2014 is FEBRUARY 28, 2013.

 Attire for the group dinner is casual.
 Business attire is expected for your interview.
 There may be a significant amount of walking across campus during your interview, so please keep in mind when planning your attire (comfortable shoes, umbrella, coat, etc.).

 8:30 am Continental Breakfast Overview of RWJ CSP at Penn

 Tour of RWJ office facilities

-Interview schedules are emailed to applicants the week prior to the interview.
+Specific interview itineraries are emailed to applicants prior to the interview day.
 Last minute changes or additions may be emailed up to the day before.